microsoft/accessibility-insights-service/README.md

 4. Run the TypeScript compiler `tsc` for the selected package.
 5. Debug selected package using Visual Studio Code selecting respective debug configuration.
 For instance, select `Start debugging runner (runner)` configuration to debug `runner` package.

+## Telemetry and Monitoring

+During deployment, an azure dashboard will be created to track service metrics and telemetry data.

+-   Documentation for all telemetry events sent can be found [here](packages/logger/README.md)
+-   Documentation for the azure dashboard created upon deployment can be found [here](packages/resource-deployment/templates/README.md)

 ## Contributing

 All contributions are welcome!
 Please visit our [Contributing](https://github.com/microsoft/accessibility-insights-service/blob/master/Contributing.md) page.